jnozzi/cocoadev.com/markdown/HoursMinutesSeconds.md

 --Chewtoy
 ----
 %%C%%
-General/NSDate *fromDate, *toDate;
+NSDate *fromDate, *toDate;
 .
 .
 .
-General/NSTimeInterval seconds = [toDate timeIntervalSinceDate:fromDate];
+NSTimeInterval seconds = [toDate timeIntervalSinceDate:fromDate];
 %%/C%%
-You can then easily calculate hours/minutes/seconds or whatever for input to General/NSString's +stringWithFormat: or -initWithFormat:
+You can then easily calculate hours/minutes/seconds or whatever for input to NSString's +stringWithFormat: or -initWithFormat: